globaldothealth/monkeypox/README.md

 * **2022-07-11**: From this date data files (`latest.csv`, `timeseries-*.csv`) have cases from the current outbreak, and from countries where MPXV is endemic.
 The lists are distinguished by the first letter of the ID, which is a string: **N** denoting cases from the current outbreak (equivalent to the current list), and **E** for cases from endemic countries.
 * **2022-07-22**: Endemic data has been updated to accurately reflect confirmed/suspected/total cases from source reporting.

-This repository contains dated records of curated Monkeypox cases from the 2022 outbreak (April - ), a [data dictionary](data_dictionary.yml), and a script used to pull contents from a spreadsheet into JSON and CSV files.
+This repository contains dated records of curated Mpox cases from the 2022 outbreak (April - ), a [data dictionary](data_dictionary.yml), and a script used to pull contents from a spreadsheet into JSON and CSV files.

 The script is intended for use by the curation team and supporting engineers.
 It requires access to the relevant Google Sheet, and a Google Cloud service account.